| KEDGE | Small anchor traditionally used for warping, i.e. moving a vessel by hauling on the sunk anchor's cable (5) |

 | LOSEPATIENCE | Burst a blood vessel by the sound of it, when the doctors can't find who is sick (4,8) |

-| EMBOLISM | The occlusion of a blood vessel by a blood clot (8) |
+| EMBOLISM | The blocking of a blood vessel by something carried into it, usually a blood clot (8) |

 | HOPSKIPANDJUMP | Event formerly requiring work on winter sport vessel by record-holder in a bad mood (3,4,3,4) |